-1 and the interests of justice, determines that a defendant should be 2 granted the relief available under this section, the defendant shall, 3 at any time after the termination of the period of probation, if he 4 or she is not then serving a sentence for any offense, on probation 5 for any offense, or charged with the commission of any offense, 6 be permitted by the court to withdraw his or her plea of guilty or 7 plea of nolo contendere and enter a plea of not guilty; or, if he or 8 she has been convicted after a plea of not guilty, the court shall set aside the verdict of guilty; and, in either case, the court shall 10 thereupon dismiss the accusations or information against the 11 defendant and except as noted below, he or she shall thereafter be released from all penalties and disabilities resulting from the 12 13 offense of which he or she has been convicted, except as provided 14 in Section 13555 of the Vehicle Code.
-The probationer shall be 15 informed, in his or her probation papers, of this right and privilege and his or her right, if any, to petition for a certificate of 16 17 rehabilitation and pardon.
-The probationer may make the 18 application and change of plea in person or by attorney, or by the 19 probation officer authorized in writing.
-However, in any subsequent 20 prosecution of the defendant for any other offense, the prior 21 conviction may be pleaded and proved and shall have the same 22 effect as if probation had not been granted or the accusation or 23 information dismissed.
-The order shall state, and the probationer 24 shall be informed, that the order does not relieve him or her of the 25 obligation to disclose the conviction in response to any direct 26 question contained in any questionnaire or application for public 27 office, for licensure by any state or local agency, or for contracting 28 with the California State Lottery Commission.
-29
+SEC.
+2. Section 1203.4 of the Penal Code is amended to read: 1203.4. (a) (1) In any case in which a defendant has fulfilled the conditions of probation for the entire period of probation, or has been discharged prior to the termination of the period of probation, or in any other case in which a court, in its discretion and the interests of justice, determines that a defendant should be granted the relief available under this section, the defendant shall, at any time after the termination of the period of probation, if he or she is not then serving a sentence for any offense, on probation for any offense, or charged with the commission of any offense, be permitted by the court to withdraw his or her plea of guilty or plea of nolo contendere and enter a plea of not guilty; or, if he or she has been convicted after a plea of not guilty, the court shall set aside the verdict of guilty; and, in either case, the court shall 1 2 thereupon dismiss the accusations or information against the 3 defendant and except as noted below, he or she shall thereafter be 4 released from all penalties and disabilities resulting from the 5 offense of which he or she has been convicted, except as provided 6 in Section 13555 of the Vehicle Code.
+The probationer shall be 7 informed, in his or her probation papers, of this right and privilege 8 and his or her right, if any, to petition for a certificate of 9 rehabilitation and pardon.
+The probationer may make the 10 application and change of plea in person or by attorney, or by the probation officer authorized in writing.
+However, in any subsequent 12 prosecution of the defendant for any other offense, the prior 13 conviction may be pleaded and proved and shall have the same 14 effect as if probation had not been granted or the accusation or 15 information dismissed.
+The order shall state, and the probationer 16 shall be informed, that the order does not relieve him or her of the 17 obligation to disclose the conviction in response to any direct 18 question contained in any questionnaire or application for public 19 office, for licensure by any state or local agency, or for contracting 20 with the California State Lottery Commission.
+21